djankies/openapi-context/README.md

 ## Available Tools

 ### Core Tools

-1. 📜 `list_operations` - List all API endpoints with filtering and compact mode
+- 📜 `list_operations` - List all API endpoints with filtering and compact mode
-2. 🩻 `get_operation_details` - Get detailed information about specific endpoints with customizable detail levels
+- 🩻 `get_operation_details` - Get detailed information about specific endpoints with customizable detail levels
-3. 📤 `get_request_schema` - Retrieve request body schemas with compact formatting options
+- 📤 `get_request_schema` - Retrieve request body schemas with **pagination** and compact formatting options
-4. 📥 `get_response_schema` - Retrieve response schemas by status code with simplified output
+- 📥 `get_response_schema` - Retrieve response schemas by status code with **pagination** and simplified output
-5. 🔍 `search_operations` - Search endpoints by keyword
+- 🔍 `search_operations` - Search endpoints by keyword
-6. 📝 `get_operation_examples` - Get example request/response payloads
+- 📝 `get_operation_examples` - Get example request/response payloads
-7. 🔐 `get_auth_requirements` - Get authentication/security requirements
+- 🔐 `get_auth_requirements` - Get authentication/security requirements with **implementation examples**
-8. ℹ️ `get_server_info` - Get API server information and metadata
+- ℹ️ `get_server_info` - Get API server information and metadata

 ### Progressive Discovery Tools ✨

-9. 🏷️ `list_tags` - List API categories/tags with operation counts for high-level exploration
+- 🏷️ `list_tags` - List API categories/tags with operation counts for high-level exploration
-10. 📋 `get_operation_summary` - Get concise operation overview without full schemas
+- 📋 `get_operation_summary` - Get concise operation overview without full schemas

 ### Utility Tools

-11. 🛜 `ping` - Ping the server to check if it is running (helps prevent LLMs from getting stuck)
+- 🛜 `ping` - Ping the server to check if it is running (helps prevent LLMs from getting stuck)
-12. ❓ `help` - Get comprehensive help about using this server, including setup instructions
+- ❓ `help` - Get comprehensive help about using this server, including setup instructions

 ## Features

 ### Context Efficiency ✨

 - 🎯 **Progressive Discovery**: Start with high-level API exploration using `list_tags` and `get_operation_summary`
 - 🔧 **Customizable Detail Levels**: Choose between `minimal`, `standard`, or `full` detail in responses
 - 📦 **Compact Mode**: Get simplified schema representations without overwhelming JSON details
 - 🎛️ **Field Selection**: Request only specific fields you need (e.g., just `summary` and `parameters`)
+- 📄 **Schema Pagination**: Large schemas are automatically chunked into 2000-character segments with smart JSON boundary detection
+- 🔢 **Intelligent Enum Truncation**: Large enums are smartly truncated (≤5 show all, 6-100 show first 3, 100+ show count only)
 - 🧹 **Smart Schema Simplification**: Automatically removes duplicate examples, simplifies UUID patterns, and collapses complex `allOf` structures

 ### Performance & Usability

 - 🧠 Intelligently generated tool descriptions that include context about the loaded spec so your LLM knows what it's working with
 - 📊 Clear error messages with actionable guidance to help your LLM use the tools correctly
 - 🔍 Filter results by tag, method, or path pattern, making it super efficient for your LLM to find what it needs